webclipper/documents/docs/contribute/note-taking-service.md

-# Add new Note-Taking Apps
+# Add new Note-Taking service